Working as an International Student

 On Campus Employment

-Federal regulations state international students on F visas can work ONLY on the college campus where they attend classes.
+Federal regulations state that international students on F visas can work ONLY on the college campus where they attend classes.
 Any off-campus employment requires special permission from the Federal Government and official endorsement by IPO.

 International students at Oxy are allowed to work part time during academic terms and full time during winter and summer breaks ON CAMPUS ONLY.
 You should be aware that although Federal Regulations allow students to work twenty hours a week while in school, Occidental College policy allows students to work fifteen hours/week while classes are in session.
 Students are allowed to work up to 40 hours/week during breaks.